nadiamariduena/react-mern-21-frontend/README.md

 <br>

-(I changed all the original images and design palette for the one you see on the image below)
+(**I changed all** the original images and design palette for the ones you see on the image below, I also tested different things that you don't have in the video tutorial, you can find them in my **Notes**)

 <br>